Submodular problems - approximations and algorithms: Notations and preliminaries

+An important class of SM2 has the two non-zeroes in each row of $A^{(2)}$ of opposite signs in which case the constraints are said to be monotone.
+SM2 problems on monotone constraints are shown here to be polynomial time solvable.

+A feasible SM2 (that has a feasible integer solution) is said to have the {\em round-up} property, if for any given feasible half integral solution vector $\x ^{\half}$ there exists an integer feasible solution $\x ^{\rm int}$ such that $\x ^{\half}\leq \x ^{\rm int}$.
+We refer to an SM2 with such set of constraints as {\em round-up-SM2}.
+Notice that the round-up property depends on the constraints only.
+All covering matrices, where the inequalities are $\geq$ constraints and all coefficients are non-negative have the round-up property.
+But there are also non-covering matrices that have the round-up property.

 For a directed graph $G=(V,A)$ and $B,D\subseteq V$, we denote by $(B,D)$ the set of arcs from nodes in $B$ to nodes in $D$, $(B,D)=\{ (i,j)|i\in B, j\in D\}$.
 Note that $B$ and $D$ need not be disjoint and can be equal.
-In $G=(V,A)$, a set of nodes $D\subseteq V$ is said to be {\em closed} if all the successors of the nodes in $D$ are also in $D$.
+For a bi-partition, we refer to the set of arcs in $(B,\bar{B})$ as the {\em cut-set}.
+In $G=(V,A)$ a set of nodes $D\subseteq V$ is said to be {\em closed} if all the successors (or predecessors) of the nodes in $D$ are also in $D$.
 In other words, the {\em transitive closure} of $D$, forming all the nodes reachable from nodes of $D$ along a directed path in $G$, is equal to $D$.
+We call linear constraints on two variables of the form $x\leq y$ {\em closure constraints}.
+Closure constraints are obviously monotone.